PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 sense of safety are built into the workshop, at regular intervals to

 keep the energy flowing.
-I spend time on group processing, since group
+I spend time on group processing, since group dynamics are an important aspect of these workshops.

 The re-enactment phototherapy workshop divides into two parts -